twzhangyang/python-for-data-science-path/README.md

 Quit virtual environment
 - Run: workon temp \
 Apply `temp` virtual environment
+- Run: rmvirtualenv temp \
+Delete `temp` virtual environment if you don't need it anymore

 ### Requirements files
 Requirements files are files containing a list of items to be installed using pip install, Given you already installed `requests` module in the `temp` virtual environment, we can use `pip freeze` to dump installed module list to a file named `requirements.txt`